Terms and Conditions of Hire

-“Agreement” means the agreement between Northgate and the Customer which is more particularly described in clause 1 of this DPA and which, in accordance with the provisions of this DPA, incorporates this DPA (including, where they apply pursuant to clause 13.2, the Standard Contractual Clauses entered into by Northgate and the Customer).
+“Agreement” means the agreement between Northgate and the Customer which is more particularly described in clause 27.1 of this DPA and which, in accordance with the provisions of this DPA, incorporates this DPA (including, where they apply pursuant to clause1, the Standard Contractual Clauses entered into by Northgate and the Customer).

 “Appropriate Safeguards” means appropriate safeguards in respect of the processing of the personal data and on condition that enforceable data subject rights and effective legal remedies for data subjects are available with respect to any processing of personal data, in each case within the meaning of, and as determined by, Article 46 of the GDPR.